open-rpc/spec/README.md

 #### <a name="errorsObject"></a>Errors Object
 A mapping of Application-level JSON RPC error codes to the expected error definition.
-The status code should be used as the property name
+The error code should be used as the property name

 ##### Patterned Fields
 Field Pattern | Type | Description